endlos99/xdt99/doc/MANUAL.md

  * the source line number,
  * the memory address,
  * the generated contents for that address, and
- * the number of cycles required to execute the instruction (under some assumptions).
+ * the number of cycles required to execute the instruction (using some assumptions, which can be changed)

 Some directives such as `EQU` do not generate machine code, so their second and third columns may be missing or show different information.